520luigi/Piscine-Interview/README.md

 Did 3 problems out of 9: ex00, ex01, ex02.
 The rest are not finished, but the resources are there to come back to.
 Not enough to get any credit, so I automatically resigned.

 ###Day01
 First problem is hard.
 It is a doubly, circular linked list that I am totally unfamiliar with.
+Ended up not doing anymore of day01 due to focusing entirely on PHP-Piscine day01.
+Need to come back and learn at least how to initialize stack and queues for the interview portion.